Resurgent Australia stand between unblemished India and World Cup glory

 The left-arm duo of Kuldeep Yadav and Ravindra Jadeja have shared the spin duties with considerable success on their quest for a third 50-overs World Cup trophy.

-Expectation in the cricket-mad country is particularly high since the last three editions of the tournament have been won by the host nation.
+Expectation in the cricket-mad country is particularly high since the last three editions of the tournament have been won by the host nation, while India will look to end a 10-year global title drought since the 2013 Champions Trophy.

+“This is going to be an unbelievable game,” former India captain Sunil Gavaskar, who was part of the 1983 World Cup-winning team, told TV channel India Today.

+“You are playing against the five-time champions, a team that knows how to come back from almost impossible situations, who know how to play finals, how to win finals.

-Captain Pat Cummins and his men made heavy weather of a small target in Thursday's semi-final against South Africa, but India would underestimate Australia at their own peril.
+Captain Pat Cummins and his men made heavy weather of a small target in Nov 16’s semi-final against South Africa, but India would underestimate Australia at their own peril.

 In Adam Zampa they have a potent leg-spinner with 22 wickets in the tournament and a three-pronged pace attack finally firing on all cylinders after a stellar show against South Africa.